training-datalab/training-datalab.com/content/authors/bgonzalezbustamante/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Investigadores Asociados
 ---

-I am a post-doctoral researcher in Computational Social Science at the Institute of Security and Global Affairs (ISGA) at the [Faculty of Governance and Global Affairs at Leiden University](https://www.universiteitleiden.nl/en/governance-and-global-affairs), Netherlands.
+I am a post-doctoral researcher in Computational Social Science at the Institute of Public Administration at the [Faculty of Governance and Global Affairs at Leiden University](https://www.universiteitleiden.nl/en/governance-and-global-affairs), Netherlands.
 I hold a [DPhil (PhD) in Politics from the University of Oxford](https://www.politics.ox.ac.uk/), United Kingdom.
-Before my DPhil, I earned an MA (1st) in Political Science and a BA (2:1) in Government, both from the Universidad de Chile.
+Before my DPhil, I earned an MA (1st) in Political Science and a BA (2:1) in Public Administration, both from the Universidad de Chile.

 My research interests lie in the intersection of comparative politics and government, focusing mainly on cabinets, political regimes and civil services.
 Methodologically, my interests rely on the application of quantitative text analysis, machine learning methods and causal inference strategies in the comparative politics field.
 In the last  years, my work has been published in *The International Journal of Press/Politics*, *World Development*, *Government and Opposition*, *The British Journal of Politics and International Relations*, *Bulletin of Latin American Research* and elsewhere.